Yeoman (United States Navy): Agnes Meyer Driscoll

 Over on the West Coast of the mainland US, Harry J. Thompson was a former US Navy yeoman, and now jobless.
 In 1934, Thompson had been recruited by Lt Cmdr Toshio Miyazaki of the Imperial Japanese Navy.
 Miyazaki was posing as Mr. Tanni, an English language exchange student at Stanford University.
 Thompson was given the uniform of a chief yeoman and was able to access classified information on gunnery and gunnery tactics.
 While drunk, Thompson confided to his roommate, Willard James Turrentine, also unemployed, about the spy ring.
 Turrentine informed the ONI, passing along some of Thompson's correspondence as proof.
 The Federal Bureau of Investigation (FBI) placed Thompson under surveillance, and arrested him in March 1936 under the Espionage Act of 1917.
 Thompson was convicted, and sentenced to 15 years at McNeil Island Federal Penitentiary.
 On the day Thompson was arrested, Miyazaki fled back to Japan.

-Yeomen recipients of the Navy Cross

-The US Navy Cross award for extraordinary valor in combat.

-The Navy Cross award for valor was established by the US Congress on 4 February 1919 to honor sailors and marines who displayed extraordinary heroism in combat with an armed enemy force.
-The Act was made retroactive to 6 April 1917.
-The following yeomen received this award: